vexcat/Elliot2/README.md

 ## catOS
 The catOS menu system is ~~a confusing mess~~ a glorious and minimalistic UI for robot configuration.

-To get started with catOS, press the X and Y buttons together.
+To get started with catOS, press the <- and -> buttons together.
 Use the up/down arrows to view the entries in a list, and the A/B buttons to navigate in and out of menus.

 The autonomous & auton editor lists are special in that they have an extra menu to create/move/duplicate/delete items.
 To access this menu, press X. Most of the options will not prompt you for anything, but they have happened.